NLB-G-Suite/portfolio/README.md

           This is an **ongoing work portfolio** with examples of past projects: coding repositories, videos, reproducible items...
           Most are things done in my spare time.
-          Not everything is easy to reproduce or prepare as they maybe on different environments, platforms, etc.
+          Not everything is easy to reproduce or prepare as different environments, platforms, VMs are needed, some not easily reproducible.
           I will keep adding things.
 You can check the other code repositories too.
           At your service for any collaboration, question, comment, etc.